diffix/desktop/docs/operation.md

 however, is to set `suppression threshold` to a value that exceeds the number of mobile phones any given individual is likely to have.

+Note that `suppression threshold` is a _hard lower bound_ on suppression.
+The actual threshold for any given output bin might be slightly higher.
+This is because the actual per-bin threshold is itself a noisy value: a random value taken from a normal distribution.

 ### Higher suppression threshold settings

 There is a slight *anonymization* benefit to setting `suppression threshold` to a higher